smallketchup82/ybot/README.md

 # Installation
 Manual method

-1. Clone the repository to your computer.
-(Ubuntu 20.04 server recommended as I have only tested it on that OS)
+1. Clone the repository to your device.
+(Ubuntu OS recommended as I have only tested it on that OS)
 2. Rename config.json.example to config.json and look below for configuration documentation
 3. Open a terminal and go to the directory where you cloned the repository.
 4. Run `npm install` while in the bot's directory